almogtavor/ppt-to-pdf/README.md

    - Choose between:
      - Separate PDFs (zipped together)
      - Single combined PDF (all slides in one file)
+   - Option to start each PDF on a new page
+   - Layout page showing PDF order
    - View progress during conversion
    - Automatic download of results